Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Horticulture & ForestryPatriots & Patriotism.
 In addition, it is included in the Historic Trees series list.
 A significant historical month for this entry is June 1880.

 Location.
 40° 6.067′ N, 76° 33.958′ W. Marker is near Mount Joy, Pennsylvania, in Lancaster County.
 It is in East Donegal Township.
-Marker is on Donegal Springs Road.
+It is on Donegal Springs Road.
 Touch for map.
 Marker is at or near this postal address: 1891 Donegal Springs Road, Mount Joy PA 17552, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Donegal Presbyterian Church (a few steps from this marker); The Witness Tree Monument (a few steps from this marker); a different marker also named Donegal Presbyterian Church (within shouting distance of this marker); Early Telegraph (approx. 1.9 miles away); In honor of those who served our country in Korea & Vietnam
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Donegal Presbyterian Church (a few steps from this marker); The Witness Tree Monument (a few steps from this marker); a different marker also named Donegal Presbyterian Church (within shouting distance of this marker); Early Telegraph (approx. 1.9 miles away); In honor of those who served our country in Korea & Vietnam

 Paid Advertisement